MattiasLindberg/Antfarm/docs/README.md

 To learn about the design of Antfarm please see [Antfarm Design](design.md).

 ## Reference Implementation
-The reference implementation of the Antfarm framework is done in Python and the target environment is Linux containers running in Azure Container Instances.
+The reference implementation of the Antfarm framework is done in Python and the target environment is Linux containers.

 More details are available at [Antfarm Framework Implementation](fx-implementation.md).